google/knative-gcp/docs/auditlogssource/README.md

 ## Overview

-This sample shows how to Configure a `AuditLogsSource` resource to read data from [Cloud Audit Logs](https://cloud.google.com/logging/docs/audit/) and directly publishes to the underlying transport (Pub/Sub), in CloudEvents format.
+This sample shows how to Configure a `AuditLogsSource` resource to read data from [Cloud Audit Logs](https://cloud.google.com/logging/docs/audit/) and directly publish to the underlying transport (Pub/Sub), in CloudEvents format.

 ## Prerequisites